Fozzy

-Fozzy is an American heavy metal band formed in Atlanta, Georgia, in 1999 by lead singer Chris Jericho/Irvine, lead guitarist Rich Ward and drummer Frank Fontsere, who are the longest-serving members of the band and have appeared on all band's releases, although Fontsere left in 2005, rejoined in 2009 & left again in 2022.
-The band's current lineup consists of Jericho, Ward, second guitarist Billy Grey, bassist P. J. Farley and drummer Grant Brooks.
-Jericho has characterized the band by saying, "If Metallica and Black Sabbath had a bastard child, it would be Fozzy."
+Fozzy is an American heavy metal band formed in Atlanta, Georgia, in 1999 by lead guitarist Rich Ward and drummer Frank Fontsere.
+The band's current lineup consists of vocalist Chris Jericho, Ward, second guitarist Billy Grey, bassist P. J. Farley and drummer Grant Brooks.
+Jericho has characterized the band by saying, "If Metallica and Journey had a bastard child, it would be Fozzy."
 As of September 2022, the band has released eight studio albums and one live album.
 Their first two albums consist of primarily cover songs with some original material, while their albums since have made original material the primary focus.

 History

 Formation (1999–2000)

 Fozzy started as Fozzy Osbourne, a play on the name of the singer Ozzy Osbourne, and was a cover band assembled by Ward from whatever musicians he could find in a given week.
 In 1999, Jericho and Ward met in San Antonio, Texas, after a wrestling show and Jericho was invited to play with the band.
 Their first show was held at the now-defunct club "The Hangar", in the downtown square of Marietta, Georgia.
 Jericho sat in on a few sessions, but did not plan to play with them permanently.
 In 2000, Jericho rejoined the band and became its frontman under the persona of Moongoose McQueen, and the band went on tour.
 As part of the band's "gimmick", Jericho refused to acknowledge that Moongoose McQueen and Chris Jericho were the same person.
 When interviewed as Moongoose, he would stay in character the whole time and even feign ignorance of who Chris Jericho was.
 On the other side, Chris Jericho was a "huge fan" of Moongoose and Fozzy.